 - Cut the bell peppers in half lengthwise (through the center of the stem) and remove any seeds and membranes.

 - Add the filling to the peppers and place them directly on the grill grates.
-Cook for 40-45 minutes before topping with the remaining cheese and cooking an additional 10 minutes until the cheese is fully melted.
+Cook for 40-45 minutes before topping with the remaining cheddar jack and gorgonzola (or all cheddar jack) and cooking an additional 10 minutes until the cheese is fully melted.
 Top with green onion or parsley and enjoy!

 *I used a large rotisserie chicken.
 Some smaller chickens may only yield 14-16 oz of pulled chicken.
 The recipe should work fine with slightly less chicken or you can use a second.
 You can also use any smoked or pulled chicken to make these stuffed peppers.